Best Research Project

 Encoded feature space remains interpretable, enabling rapid clinician dialogue.
 The motif shortlist now feeds wet-lab validation and computational monitoring pipelines.

-Expand datasets with longitudinal patient samples.
-Fuse expression-level data to link mutational motifs with phenotypic impact.
-Prototype variational autoencoders.
+Future work will expand datasets with longitudinal patient samples and fuse expression-level data to link mutational motifs with phenotypic impact.

 Di Leo, A., et al. (2007). p-53 gene mutations as a predictive marker in advanced breast cancer.
 Annals of Oncology, 18(6), 997-1003.